-- Presentation and Length – Try and keep it to one page if possible 2 (including front and back) if need be.
+- Presentation and Length: Try and keep it to one page if possible, or two (including front and back) if need be.
 Employers aren’t interested in reading about your life history.

-- Give your CV a unique Boost – going that extra mile really makes your cv shine – Volunteer a day to give back to your community – try to find a cause similar to your chosen field to make it more relevant.
-There are so many different things you can do today, charity stores, help out at a farmers market, join in on a science fair, no matter what industry you are going into they like seeing you are up for anything!
-You are a keen learner!
-As well as willing to get your hands dirty!
+- Give your CV a unique boost – going that extra mile really makes your CV shine. -Volunteer a day to give back to your community. -Try to find a cause similar to your chosen field to make it more relevant.
+There are so many different things you can do today; charity stores, helping out at a farmers market, joining in on a science fair; no matter what industry you are going into, they like to see you are up for anything!
+You are a keen learner! as well as a willingness to get your hands dirty!

-- Brush up on your Excel and PowerPoint skills – To show that you really understand spreadsheets and how to produce a killer presentation.
-Today everything is online and presenting on power points or Prezzi a lot of companies like to see you have this knowledge in all areas, if you don’t know the software, then start researching and messing around.
+- Brush up on your Excel and PowerPoint skills—to show that you really understand spreadsheets and how to produce a killer presentation.
+Today, everything is online and presented on power points. or Prezzi a lot of companies like to see you have this knowledge in all areas.
+If you don’t know the software, then start researching and messing around.

-- What you’re social media-Today it seems everyone’s life is online, sometimes to the point you don’t even want your gran to see some of those crazy drunken parties out, or you in your tiny swimsuit.
+- What you’re social media-Today it seems everyone’s life is online, sometimes to the point you don’t even want your grandmother to see some of those crazy drunken parties out, or you in your tiny swimsuit.
 Various companies now determine a lot through researching you online.
-Make sure what you have up is reasonable, or find a way to change your name, start a blog, event, something that will bring your name on the web to a positive career turn.
+Make sure what you have up is reasonable, or find a way to change your name, start a blog, event, or something that will bring your name on the web to a positive career turn.
 Instead of you doing shots of tequila and making out with a co-worker… Not what they are looking for!

-- Research stands out research EVERYTHING – The founders, the company, the person or people interviewing you and the industry.
-They like having people there that they can relate to, someone who’s so passionate that they stand out as they know what the companies last 4 awards were and giving to who!
+- Research stands out: research everything—the founders, the company, the person or people interviewing you, and the industry.
+They like having people there that they can relate to, someone who’s so passionate that they stand out as they know what the company’s last 4 awards were and who they were given to!

-- Proofread!- I cannot express this enough, if you have spelled something wrong or even your grammar is in the wrong context this is picked up on BIG TIME.
-Remember all the times at school where you never paid attention in English class.
+- Proofread!- I cannot express this enough.
+If you have spelled something wrong or even if your grammar is in the wrong context, this is picked up on BIG TIME.
+Remember all the times at school where you never paid attention in English class?
 Yap, you are most certainly regretting that now.
 Grammar goes a long way!
 It’s important to make sure you have that all checked through.
-Send it to your friends, or lectures, someone’s bound to read over it for you and give you back some pointers.
-Now you’ve been accepted for that snazzy interview, are you so nervous and unsure what to do?
+Send it to your friends, or lectures.
+Someone’s bound to read it for you and give you some pointers.
+Now that you’ve been accepted for that snazzy interview, are you so nervous and unsure of what to do?

-- Dress to impress for that test-Not for a skimpy night out, this is where a lot of people go wrong.
-You should be aspiring to dress one notch above what you would normally consider suitable for work.
-And that of course means the job that you’re interviewing for.
+- Dress to impress for that test-Not for a skimpy night out.
+This is where a lot of people go wrong.
+You should aim to dress one notch above what you would normally consider suitable for work.
+And that, of course, means the job that you’re interviewing for.
 You could hang around the car park at clocking off time to get a clear indication of what people are wearing, but as a general rule of thumb, for both men and women, it’s going to be a suit.
-It can depend on the type of position you are going to but dress the way you would if you had the job there.
-Applying to work for lady gaga, go a bit gaga-Working for a broker firm, dress smart and respectable, and whatever you don’t run-in with a creased top… It’s better to overdress than underdress.
+It can depend on the type of position you are going to, but dress the way you would if you had the job there.
+Applying to work for Lady Gaga, go a bit gaga-Working for a broker firm, dress smart and respectable, and whatever you don’t run-in with a creased top… It’s better to overdress than underdress.

-- You are selling yourself – At the end of the day, showing up 20 minutes early giving you plenty of time to get together, make sure you have your paperwork, don’t smell of cigarette smoke, and running makeup from the wind and rain… It’s always best to be punctual, no one has time for “sorry I missed my bus” They want to hire people on time!
-Ready to look and take the business to that new level you are applying for!
+- You are selling yourself short.
+At the end of the day, showing up 20 minutes early gives you plenty of time to get together, make sure you have your paperwork, don’t smell of cigarette smoke, and run makeup from the wind and rain.
+It’s always best to be punctual.
+No one has time for “sorry I missed my bus.”
+They want to hire people on time!
+Ready to look and take the business to that new level you are applying for?

-- Get familiar with the location – Before heading its good to research on where it is, what kind of location it is.
-Upon entering don’t be afraid to say good morning and afternoon to people in the lobby.
+- Get familiar with the location: Before heading, it’s good to research where it is and what kind of location it is.
+Upon entering, don’t be afraid to say good morning and afternoon to people in the lobby.

-- On approach, stand up, smile, simply give a handshake – Mention your name.
-(Yes it might seem like I’m going into too much detail, but you have no idea how many people mess this up.
-Yes you heard right, they got this far then they stumble, papers go on the floor, accidentally lean in for a kiss it all goes wrong!)
-Know your posture and manners!
+- On approach, stand up, smile, and simply give a handshake.
+Mention your name.
+(Yes, it might seem like I’m going into too much detail, but you have no idea how many people mess this up.
+Yes you heard right, they got this far, then they stumble, papers go on the floor, they accidentally lean in for a kiss, it all goes wrong!)
+Learn your posture and manners!

-- Interview your Interviewer- This might sound bizarre but it’s important to show them that you are interested in how they got to where they are and make small talk.
+- Interview Your Interviewer- This might sound bizarre, but it’s important to show them that you are interested in how they got to where they are and make small talk.
 It doesn’t all have to be high and mighty at the end of the day.
-This is the job and people you want to work with, act like a normal human being they aren’t going to hire an aboard.
+This is the job and the people you want to work with.
+Act like a normal human being.
+They aren’t going to hire you.
 Asking questions shows you’re interested.

 There you go!
-You have nailed it; you have expressed a different person and angle and left your suitable talented footprint with them.
-No matter what happened, you haven’t left empty-handed; you have left with confidence, additional research and knowledge, connections, and complimentary coffee and biscuits!
+You have nailed it; you have expressed a different person and angle and left your suitable talent footprint with them.
+No matter what happens, you haven’t left empty-handed; you have left with confidence, additional research and knowledge, connections, and complimentary coffee and biscuits!